GeminiDRSoftware/DRAGONS/astrodata/doc/ad_UsersManual/_build/html/_sources/data.txt

 Start a display tool, like DS9 or ximtool.
 Then try the commands below.::

-  from astrodata import AstroData from numdisplay import display from numdisplay import readcursor
+  from astrodata import AstroData from stsci.numdisplay import display from stsci.numdisplay import readcursor

   ad = AstroData('N20110313S0188.fits')